nergmada/cypher-cli/campaigns/cascada/docs/characters/the_professor.md

 After hearing a language spoken for a few minutes, you can speak it and make yourself understood.
 If you continue to use the language to interact with native speakers, your skills improve rapidly, to the point where you might be mistaken for a native speaker after just a few hours of speaking the new language

-#### Datajack

-**Type**: Action

-**Cost**: 1 Intellect point

-With computer access, you jack in instantly and learn a bit more about something you can see.
-You get an asset on a task involving that person or object

 #### Demeanor of Command

 **Type**: Action to initiate